-Here’s a standard CSS gradient from red to teal:
+Here’s a standard CSS gradient from

 background-image: linear-gradient(red, teal);